Ivanka Trump Celebrates Sister Tiffany’s Birthday With Glam Throwback Photo

 “All of you kids turn out to be pretty good your mom and dad very proud of all you,” read another remark.

-Tiffany Trump is the daughter of President Donald Trump and his second wife, Marla Maples.
+Tiffany is the daughter of the president and his second wife, Marla Maples.
 She occasionally attends political events with her family, but she has not gotten involved in her father’s administration the way Ivanka has.

-Ivanka Trump serves as one her father’s top advisers, and this means that she often gets caught in the crossfire when he does something that people disagree with.
+Ivanka serves as one her father’s top advisers, meaning that she often gets caught in the crossfire when he does something that people disagree with.
 As previously reported by The Inquisitr, people recently started using Twitter to send Ivanka photos of dead civilian women and children who are losing their lives in Syria.
-This was in response to Donald Trump’s decision to withdraw U.S. troops from the Syrian-Turkish border, which has allowed Turkey to attack the Kurdish people.
-The Kurds are longtime allies of the U.S. and have bee instrumental in the fight against the ISIS terrorist organization.
+This was in response to Trump’s decision to withdraw U.S. troops from the Syrian-Turkish border, which has allowed Turkey to attack the Kurdish people.
+The Kurds are longtime allies of the U.S. and have been instrumental in the fight against terrorist organizations in the region.

-Some critics of Donald Trump’s decision also tried to get Ivanka’s attention in the comments section of her birthday post.
+Some critics of Trump’s decision also tried to get Ivanka’s attention in the comments section of her birthday post.

 “Please please stop the War in Syria the Kurds die,” read one response to her Instagram photo.